Best Presidents Day Fitness Sales

 Perhaps you may not have known it by its official name, but if you’ve stepped on a treadmill, you’re probably aware of the bright red magnet attached to a dangling piece of string.

-Perhaps, maybe even cranking up the treadmill to a challenging pace, and —boom!—you take a misstep or can’t quite keep the pace.
+Picture this, if you will: You crank up the treadmill to a challenging pace, and—boom!—you take a misstep or can’t quite keep up with your strides.
 You pull off the magnet and the treadmill comes to a grinding stop.

 Simply put, a treadmill safety key acts as your running machine’s emergency brake, immediately cutting power from the belt and likely saving you from a serious spill.